Donald Trump Appoints Reality Star Omarosa As New Communications Chief

 According to USA Today, the division can be likened to the Office of Public Engagement under the present Obama administration.
 Her counterpart today would be Valerie Jarrett and she will be in charge of coordinating and facilitating any public speaking engagement not just that of the president, but of his cabinet officials as well.

-In June last year, Omarosa quoted Donald Trump as saying that she’s going to be the president-elect’s Valerie Jarrett.
+In June last year, Omarosa quoted Donald Trump as saying that she’s going to be the President-elect’s Valerie Jarrett.

 Omarosa will also be tasked to keep her ear on the ground for the public pulse, as well as making sure Donald Trump is kept abreast of the current public situation.